Chris Knox

+Biography

-Knox has played live in front of audiences all around New Zealand, winning a reputation for his sometimes confrontational style, and performed annually at Wellington's Bar Bodega.
+Knox began his musical career in 1977 as a "local version (not copy) of Iggy Pop", as lead vocalist, fronting New Zealand's punk rockers the Enemy, which formed in Dunedin.
+He has played live in front of audiences all around New Zealand, winning a reputation for his sometimes confrontational style, and performed annually at Wellington's Bar Bodega.
 He has also extensively toured internationally.
 His swing through the US in 1995 included, among others, stops in Seattle to play the Crocodile Cafe.
 His minimalist, DIY sound played well to ears then-focused on grunge, with its retro-punk stylings.

 A long-time resident of Auckland, Knox spent time as a newspaper columnist and film reviewer for Real Groove.
 In 1986-1987, he edited and published three issues of a New Zealand comics anthology Jesus on a Stick.
 Starting in 1987, his satirical comic strip Max Media appeared in The New Zealand Herald every week until 2009.
-He has also been an occasional television film reviewer, hosted a Television New Zealand season of classic movies, and presented two seasons of arts series New Artland.
+He has also been an occasional television film reviewer, hosted a Television New Zealand season of classic movies 'The Vault', and presented two seasons of arts series New Artland.